 Karl’s dad maintained a strict policy with his children that no one was to touch a couple of items he kept in his desk: this flag, and an ashtray with an unsmoked cigarette.

 The story behind the cigarette goes back to the deck of the USS Missouri.
 LT Voegtlin had been assigned from Pearl Harbor to Asia, operating out of Subic Bay, Philippines.
-From there he would be dispatched to the hospital ship closest to battle.
+From there he would be dispatched to the hospital ship closest to battle in Okinawa.
 When the Japanese forces signed surrender terms with Gen. Douglas MacArthur.
 That ended the formal fighting between American and Japanese forces.
 LT Voegtlin was onboard the USS Missouri that day.

 General Douglas McArthur recognized that Voegtlin smoked cigarettes, so he gave him one.
 He kept it in an ashtray for years, in his desk drawer.